Youssoufa Daoua

 Youssoufa Daoua was born on September 1947 in Garoua, in the North Region of Cameroon, and died in 2015.
 He was a Fulani Cameroonian politician who served in a wide array of governmental positions, ranging from Sub-Prefect and Tax Inspector to elected offices such as Deputy in the National Assembly, Mayor of Garoua I, and Senator.

 Education and early career

-He pursued his early education in Garoua and Yaounde, where he completed primary and secondary schooling.
-He then attended Lycée Leclerc in Yaoundé, earning a baccalaureate in experimental sciences in 1962.
-Without delay, he began studies at the École Fédérale Supérieure d’Agriculture in Nkolbisson, Yaoundé, completing his degree as an agricultural technician in four years.
-From 1967 to 1979, he specialized in rural economy in Paris, France, returning to Cameroon to serve in various governmental roles.
+He pursued his early education in Garoua, where he completed primary and secondary schooling.

 After passing the competitive entry exam for the National School of Administration and Magistracy (ENAM) in 1970, he completed his studies in 1973, earning a diploma from the Cycle B track, which qualified him as a Financial Controller (Taxes).
 He initially started working in financial management, but his career path soon shifted to territorial governance, where he was subsequently appointed to various high-level positions.

 Career

 He began his career in finance, but soon shifted gears to local government, working his way up the ranks from assistant district head in Kaélé and Tcholliré (1973-1975) to district head (sub-prefect) in Toubouro and Figuil (1976-1977).
 Later, as sub-prefect of Mayo-Danay in the late 1970s, he supervised the local implementation of the significant Maga Lake construction project.
 This was followed by a sub-prefect role in Mora in the early 1980s.
 His tenure in local government was defined by his disciplined approach, engagement with the community, and focus on maintaining public order, qualities paving the way for his entry into national politics.